iifl-logo

 2. OPPORTUNITIES AND THREATS:

+The governments focus on interlinking rivers is expected to significantly expand lift irrigation schemes across the country.
+These projects will require extensive water conveyance infrastructure, thereby creating strong demand for pipes.
+As a result, our company is well-positioned to benefit from this policy initiative through increased production and sales of irrigation pipes.
 Growth of population and the expansion of economic activities inevitably lead to increasing demands for water for diverse purposes i.e. domestic, industrial, agricultural, hydro-power, thermal power, navigation, recreation etc. Domestic and Industrial water needs have been largely concentrated in or around major cities, however the demand in rural areas is expected to increase sharply with the development programmes of State Governments to improve the economic conditions of the rural mass.
 Demand for water for hydro and thermal power generation and for other industrial uses is also increasing substantially.
-As a result water which is already scarce will become even scarcer in future.
+As a result, water which is already scarce will become even scarcer in future.
 This underscores the need for the utmost efficiency in water utilisation and its distribution.
 Through awareness of efficient water supply system and water quality, we can keep our water supply adequate and provide clean & healthy water for our children.
 It is their fundamental rights.
-Hence there is a good scope for many water supply projects coming up in near future and this auger well for your Company.
+Hence there is a good scope for many water supply projects coming up in near future and this auger well for the Company.

-Increased competition from medium/large scale construction entities and availability of substitutes such as alternative pipe materials like Ductile Iron pipes, spirally welded steel pipes and H.D.P E. pipes are perceived as one of the threat / competition to the Company.
+Increased competition from medium/large scale construction entities and availability of substitutes such as alternative pipe materials like Ductile Iron pipes, spirally welded steel pipes and H.D.P E. pipes are perceived as one of the threat/ competitions to the Company.
 Another cause is prices of key raw materials namely steel, steel wires, HT wires and cement, which were on uptrend during the year under review.

 3. SEGMENT-WISE ACTIVITY: